 Early Exit from the MSPS Program.
 A student can exit the program at any time.
-It is strongly recommended that a student discuss their decision to leave the program with the director, Caroline Tancredy, or the DGS, Nicole Allen.
+It is strongly recommended that a student discuss their decision to leave the program with the director, Caroline Tancredy, or the interim DGS, Diane Beck.
 Every attempt will be made to ensure a smooth transition out and exit from the program.